Julia Child: Second World War

 Child joined the Office of Strategic Services (OSS) in 1942 after finding that at 6 ft 2 in, she was too tall to enlist in the Women's Army Corps (WACs) or in the U.S. Navy's WAVES.
-She began her OSS career as a typist at its headquarters in Washington, D.C., but, because of her education and experience, soon was given a position as a top-secret researcher working directly for the head of OSS, General William J. Donovan.
+She began her OSS career as a typist at its headquarters in Washington, D.C., but, because of her education and experience, was soon given a position as a top-secret researcher working directly for the head of OSS, General William J. Donovan.

 As a research assistant in the Secret Intelligence division, Child typed over 10,000 names on white note cards to keep track of officers.
 For a year, she worked at the OSS Emergency Sea Rescue Equipment Section (ESRES) in Washington, D.C. as a file clerk and then as an assistant to developers of a shark repellent needed to ensure that sharks would not explode ordnance targeting German U-boats.
 When Child was asked to solve the problem of too many OSS underwater explosives being set off by curious sharks, "Child's solution was to experiment with cooking various concoctions as a shark repellent," which were sprinkled in the water near the explosives and repelled sharks.
 Still in use today, the experimental shark repellent "marked Child's first foray into the world of cooking."

 During 1944–1945, Child was posted to Kandy, Ceylon (now Sri Lanka), where her responsibilities included "registering, cataloging and channeling a great volume of highly classified communications" for the OSS's clandestine stations in Asia.
 She was later posted to Kunming, China, where she received the Emblem of Meritorious Civilian Service as head of the Registry of the OSS Secretariat.

 For her service, Child received an award that cited her many virtues, including her "drive and inherent cheerfulness".
 As with other OSS records, her file was declassified in 2008.
 Unlike other files, Child's complete file is available online.

 While she was in Kandy, she met Paul Cushing Child, who was also an OSS employee.
 The two later married on September 1, 1946, in Lumberville, Pennsylvania, later moving to a house in the Georgetown neighborhood of Washington, D.C.
 Paul, a New Jersey native who had lived in Paris as an artist and poet, was known for his sophisticated palate and had introduced his wife to fine cuisine.
 He joined the United States Foreign Service, and, in 1948, the couple moved to Paris after the State Department assigned Paul there as an exhibits officer with the United States Information Agency.
 The couple had no children.